klux21/limitless_times/README.txt

 mktime_of_zone() and localtime_of_zone() now which provide a thread save conversion between the UTC time of a time_t and the times in given time zones and are able to handle the daylight saving rules of the different zones.
-For speeding the calculations up a pre-calculated concersion data can be used that contains the required time-zone information.
+For speeding up the calculations a pre-calculated conversion data can be used that contains the required time-zone information.

-Thread safety may be a problem regarding the standard C functions mktime() and localtime_r() because those functions rely on the environment parameter TZ which can be required to change at runtime once the time zone is changes.
+Thread safety may be a problem regarding the standard C functions mktime() and localtime_r() because those functions rely on the environment parameter TZ which can be required to change at runtime once the time zone is changed.
+This can also be a problem in big software project with countless components.
 The C standard says about the *_r time functions that they "shall not be subject to data races, unless the time or calendar state is changed in a multi-thread execution."
 That's why it's pretty dangerous to use those